Zaki171/Catastrophic-Stock-Implosion-Detection/README.md

 # Stock-Implosion-Prediction-FYP

-The algorithm for labelling stock implosions for historical data can be found in Implosion_Identification.ipynb.
+The algorithm(s) for labelling stock implosions from historical data can be found in Implosion_Identification.ipynb

+The EDA of the dataset can be found ImplosionEDA.ipynb

 Approach 1 - 1-year Rolling Window can be found in pipelines/1yearwindowpred.ipynb